ioBroker/ioBroker.docs/docs/en/dev/adapterjsonconfig.md

 }
 ```

-We suggest using the second variant, as it will be possible to process the texts with Weblate.
+We suggest using variant 2, as it will be possible to process the texts with Weblate.

 ## JS Functions
 ### Configuration dialog